Amazing-Man (Centaur Publications): Marvel Comics version

-Amazing-Man was introduced into the Marvel Comics universe, with the character Prince of Orphans revealing his identity as John Aman at the end of Immortal Iron Fist #12 (Feb.
+Amazing-Man was introduced into the Marvel Universe, with the character Prince of Orphans revealing his identity as John Aman at the end of Immortal Iron Fist #12 (Feb.
 2008).
 Earlier in the issue, Prince of Orphans is seen turning into a green mist while battling Davos.

-Aman had been sent by the Seven Cities of Heaven to assassinate Orson Randall (the Iron Fist before the present day Danny Rand took on that mantle) in order to kill another "immortal weapon" like himself.
+Aman had been sent by the Seven Cities of Heaven to assassinate Orson Randall (the Iron Fist before the present-day Danny Rand took on that mantle) in order to kill another "immortal weapon" like himself.
 Chasing Randall around the world, Aman would come close to killing his foe, only to yield honorably when Randall's allies would be injured.
 Eventually, Randall hinted that the masters of the Seven Cities had lied to Aman concerning the Tournament of the Seven Cities, in which every decade the victorious city is allowed to merge with the Earthly plane.
 Feeling betrayed after discovering the cities' masters had developed gateways to Earth without the knowledge of the cities' populace, Aman dropped his quest against Randall and vowed to make the city masters pay.
 Randall told Aman to assist the next Iron Fist in a revolution against the Seven Cities.

-The character later appeared in Secret Avengers #6–12 as the Prince of Orphans, to assist the Secret Avengers against the Shadow Council; Aman stopped the Shadow Council from resurrecting Zheng Zu (Shang-Chi's fanther).
+The character later appeared in Secret Avengers #6–12 as the Prince of Orphans, to assist the Secret Avengers against the Shadow Council; Aman stopped the Shadow Council from resurrecting Zheng Zu, Shang-Chi's father.
 During this, it is revealed he met Captain America (Steve Rogers) during World War II.

 During the 2011 "Fear Itself" storyline, Prince of Orphans appears in Washington D.C. during Blitzkrieg U.S.A, helping with the rescue efforts, alongside War Machine, Beast and Ant-Man.
 He tells War Machine that the "Eighth City" has been opened.

 The character appeared as an antagonist in Matt Fraction's Defenders in 2012.